- Bar Scene

 The neighborhood’s main business drag is 14th Street NW, where the past decade or so has transformed the blocks between M and U streets into a playground for the young and stylish thanks to dozens of restaurants, indie and national-brand shops and a happening bar scene.

 During the day, shops attract designers and browsers.
-Try Timothy Paul Home for colorful rugs and textiles from Morocco, Turkey and other exotic spots or Salt & Sundry for quirky kitchen goods and locally made crafts.
+Try Salt & Sundry for quirky kitchen goods and locally made crafts.
 Big name retailers include West Elm and Room & Board (the latter is located in a groovy converted vintage car showroom with an awesome roof deck).
 And for off-beat antiques, legendary Miss Pixie’s Furnishings & Whatnot showcases a rotating selection of art, antique furniture and retro collectibles.

 Dozens of restaurants, many relative newcomers, make their homes in converted historic buildings.
 Among the hits: Birch & Barley/ChurchKey, which specializes in unusual beers and hearty comfort chow, and Le Diplomate, an are-we-in-Paris?
 French brasserie with throwback decor (a zinc bar, retro tiled floor) and rich menu.
-Weekend brunch attracts a young crowd to places like Masa 14, with its pan-Latin specialties and roof deck, B Too which offers Belgian beers with chicken and waffles, and Bar Pilar, an Ernest Hemingway-themed American spot known for hangover-cure sandwiches.
+Weekend brunch attracts a young crowd to places like El Centro D.F., which offers bottomless Mexican bites and drinks, and Bar Pilar, an Ernest Hemingway-themed American spot known for hangover-cure sandwiches.

 Nightlife also thrives here.
-Most restaurant-bars offer happy-hour deals, many on the street’s sidewalk cafes (look to Pearl Dive and Barcelona Wine Bar for happening after-work outdoor scenes).
+Most restaurants and bars offer happy hour deals, many on the street’s sidewalk cafes and patios (look to Pearl Dive and Barcelona Wine Bar for happening after-work outdoor scenes).
 Open since 1993, the legendary Black Cat hosts indie bands and themed dance nights, as well as regular DJ sets.